HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/barn.md

-# Barn
-The **Barn** is a medium-sized building added in the [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0), or **Harvest** mode update.
-It has a good amount of loot, but certain bottlenecks can be very dangerous.
+The **Barn** is a medium-sized building added in the [v0.20.0](https://github.com/HasangerGames/suroi/releases/tag/v0.20.0) "Open Season" update on October 27th, 2024.
+It contains a good amount of loot, but is a dangerous structure due to the lack of solid cover.

 # Location & Spawning